jaumard/sails-hook-user-acl/README.md

 # sails-hook-user-acl
 Hook to manage basic user ACL

-#WARNING
-Currently in development

 #NEED TO BE FIXED
-For now it's not working cause when I call res.forbidden() under my hook I have an error :
+For now when I call res.forbidden() under my hook I have an error :

     TypeError: Object #<ServerResponse> has no method 'view' See the issue https://github.com/jaumard/sails-hook-user-acl/issues/1

 or on stackoverflow : http://stackoverflow.com/questions/29317329/sails-hook-route-forbidden

+Don't know why response object doesn't have view() method.

 ##Installation
     npm install sails-hook-user-acl